Kapakls/Discogs-Marketplace-API/README.md

 * Searches the Discogs Marketplace using artist and album information.
 * Calculates similarity between an album title and listing titles using Jaccard similarity.
 * Configurable similarity threshold for filtering results.
-* Returns structured JSON responses containing listing, seller, pricing, condition, and similarity information.
+* Response containing multiple listings along with their seller, pricing, condition, and similarity information.

-## Technologies
+## Stack/Libraries

 * Python 3.x
 * FastAPI